astropy/reproject/docs/performance.rst

 the current default scheduler and converted to a Numpy memory-mapped array.
 This is done efficiently in terms of memory and never results in the whole dataset being loaded into memory at any given time.
 However, this does require sufficient space on disk to store the array.
+If your default system temporary directory does not have sufficient space, you can set the ``TMPDIR`` environment variable to point at another directory:

+    >>> import os
+    >>> os.environ['TMPDIR'] = '/home/lancelot/tmp'

 Output dask arrays
 ==================